 Locate the KXV3A board visible in the lower left corner of the K3 looking in from the open side (see Figure 6 on page 13) and verify the two coaxial TMP connectors are present.
 If not, your K3 has an older KXV3 board that must be replaced.
+(All K3s transceivers are equipped with the newer KXV3A board with the required connectors.)
 Turn to your KXV3A manual and install the new board now.
-If your K3 is equipped with the KRX3 subreceiver the KXV3A manual will instruct you to remove it.
-If so, do not replace the KRX3 subreceiver module until instructed to do so later.
+If your K3 is equipped with the KRX3 sub receiver the KXV3A manual will instruct you to remove it.
+If so, do not replace the KRX3 sub receiver module until instructed to do so later.